Wu Tsai Neuro sponsors weekly seminars with leading scientists from across the globe presenting topics spanning the neurosciences arena.

 Presented research includes cutting edge basic neurobiology, imaging, neuro-engineering, computational approaches, theory, translational neuroscience, and human neuroscience.

-Seminars are usually held on Thursdays at 12:00 noon in the John A. and Cynthia Fry Gunn Rotunda at the Stanford Neurosciences Building, 290 Jane Stanford Way, Stanford, CA 94305 unless otherwise indicated.
+Seminars are held on Thursdays at 12:00 noon in the John A. and Cynthia Fry Gunn Rotunda at the Stanford Neurosciences Building (290 Jane Stanford Way) and are typically livestreamed via Zoom.